RumenBlack84/adlumin-forwarder-docker/README.md

 <span style="color: green;">Correct: Tenant_ID=123</span>

 ### Variables
+- PUID - set it so files created in the bind mount will be uid 1000 (change as required)
+- PGID - set it so files created in the bind mount will be gid 1000 (change as required)
+- UMASK - set umask 000 will cause all files to have 777 perms
 - TENANT_ID - This variable is <b>MANDATORY</b> we need it in order to send the logs to the right tenant.
 Without it the docker will shutdown shortly after starting it as the script will fail.
 - SOPHOS_API - This variable is optional, its part of the sophos integration if you need to use it ensure you are putting the API Access URL + Headers block from the integrations instruction as this variable.
 - OFFICE365_TOKEN - I'm not even sure this variable is used anymore as the azure integration now covers everything in Azure including Office365, I've included it since it is mentioned in the /usr/local/adlumin/adlumin_config.txt file.